 Tylenol® is a registered trademark of Johnson & Johnson.

-*The Safe-2-Dose™ is a trademark of Asepsis Medical Technologies, LLC., and covered by one or more patents, including; US Patent 11,517,505 and Patents Pending.
+The Safe-2-Dose® is a registered trademark of Asepsis Medical Technologies, LLC., and covered by one or more patents, including; US Patent 11,517,505 and Patents Pending.

 In Use Video Children's